×

 11.

 Croatian Health Statistics Yearbook.
-Croatian Institute of Public Health; 2015.
+2015;

 12.

 Who.
 Indicators for assessing infant and young child feeding practices: conclusions of a consensus meeting held 6-8 November.
-2007.
+2007;

 13.

 Tješić-Drinković D, Prehrana.
-Pedijatrija.
-Zagreb: Školska knjiga.
-2016. p.
-232–304.
+Pedijatrija Zagreb: Školska knjiga.
+2016;232–304.

 14.

 Pravilnik o načinu vođenja, čuvanja, prikupljanja i raspolaganja medicinskom dokumentacijom pacijenata u Centralnom informacijskom sustavu zdravstva Republike Hrvatske.
-15AD.
+15AD;

 15.

 Hrvatski zavod za javno zdravstvo.
 Zdravstveno-statistički ljetopis.
-15AD.
+15AD;

 16.

 Victora C, Bahl R, Barros A, Franca G, Horton S, Krasevec J, et al. Breastfeeding in the 21st century: epidemiology, mechanisms, and lifelong effect.
 Lancet.
-2016. p.
-475–90.
+2016;475–90.

 17.